 Principal Investigator: Dr. Alan Shuldiner

 This study was designed to better understand how genes interact with common lifestyle factors like stress and diet to contribute to heart disease.
 It was very successful – nearly 900 Amish volunteered for this study.
-Although we are not recruiting any new volunteers, we are working very hard in the laboratory in Baltimore to analyze all of the information we have collected.
+Analysis of the data is ongoing in Baltimore at the University of Maryland School of Medicine.
 We have already discovered a number of gene variants that influence heart disease and other medically relevant traits such as cholesterol and glucose levels.